Intrinsic Motivation Reflects Desires That Others Have

 Introduction

 But intrinsic motivation is not developed in isolation.
-Still, it is shaped, nurtured, and sometimes redirected by the social environment: family expectations, cultural narratives, peer influence, and societal values.
+Now, it is shaped, nurtured, and sometimes redirected by the social environment: family expectations, cultural narratives, peer influence, and societal values.
 When we recognize that our inner desires often align with those of the people around us, we can harness social support to amplify our drive.

 How Intrinsic Motivation Mirrors Others’ Desires